-Chapter 15 PDF and JSON
+PDF and JSON

+'''

 cpdf in.pdf -output-json -o out.json

 [-output-json-parse-content-streams]

 [-output-json-no-stream-data]

+'''

 Output PDF as JSON data.
 Each object is written under its object number.
 The object number zero is used to store the trailer dictionary.
 Negative object numbers are reserved for future format expansion.
-Here is a small PDF so output:
+Here is an example of the output for a small PDF: